paulmillen/note_app/README.md

 ## Note App

-A single page app written in ES5.
-Project was supported with a testing framework also written in ES5 from scratch.
+A single page app written in ES5 with no libraries of frameworks.
+The project was supported with a testing framework also written in ES5 from scratch.

 ### Installation